Ultimate Guide for Hanoi Expats

 As mentioned before, pricing varies a lot when it comes to housing.
 Depending on the district and standard (number of bedrooms & baths) expats can find apartments from as low as $350 to even $5000 for the most exclusive ones.
 It is advised to always check the place before paying anything – make sure you know what you are going to pay for and that you understand agreements you are signing.
 Also, check how place is connected with the rest of the city.

 As we already established, there are plenty of places suitable for expats.
-However, we can distinguish three districts that are especially popular among this group of Hanoi visitors.
+However, there are a few districts that are especially popular among Hanoi visitors.

-Ba Dinh is the right choice if you serach for something more authentically Vietnamese (and possibly cheaper than Tay Ho).
+Ba Dinh is the right choice if you desire something more authentically Vietnamese and possibly (but not always) cheaper than Tay Ho.
+Though you’ve got to search harder to find something with decent quality.

 Hanoi is also a great shopping area, due to growing number of foreigners.
 Such population creates a demand for many types of goods.
 If you happen clothes there, you will find many malls, stores, supermarkets that are selling everything you need.
+You can try your luck in smaller, more personal stores and shop on the streets.
+If you live in, or close by a complex such as Vinhomes Royal City (or anything Vin related), or Sun Grand City, there are almost always shopping malls built in, with both local and international brands.
 However, if you are tall or plus size, clothes are going to be (a little bit) more difficult to find.

 How about some great traditional Vietnamese food?
 Plenty of that in Hanoi!
 When it comes to food there is always a matter of personal taste.
 However, Vietnamese dishes offers a huge range of variety, just to ensure you always have something new to eat.
 You can get a decent meal for a price of $1.

-Hanoi is a unique place when it comes to nightlife and things to do in your free time.
+There isn’t a whole lot of night activities in Hanoi, compare to Saigon.
+Desipte that, there’s a few options in the Old Quarter.
 You can check for instance Bia Hoi Junction which is one of the most popular nighttime places.
 Also, be sure to visit The Water Puppet Theater that features life music and sketches of the local lifestyle.
 Hanoi offers variety of bars, beer houses, jazz clubs (they are great), and more.
 For a more relaxing, classic time – try the Hanoi Opera House.

 If not Hanoi, then what?